akumarn74/prof-angular2-app/README.md

+#Angular2 App
-This repo holds the complete source code for , "[Angular 2 App](https://app.pluralsight.com/library/courses/code-with-us-angular-quick-start)".
+This repo holds the complete source code for , "[Angular 2 App]

-The primary application is a harness that runs each section (AKA chapter) within a central window.
 Select a course section from the dropdown at the top and see that section's finished code running in the browser.

 Almost everything of interest is in the `app/` folder where you'll find the code for each section of the course (including exercises) in its own folder.
 The `AppComponent` is the harness shell and the `AppModule` registers each section in the harness.
 Each section folder is a standalone application that represents the end-state of the corresponding section in the course.

 The balance of this README comes straight from the Angular Quickstart (the course starting point).
-It covers how to install and run the application.
-It also covers running the tests.
-We didn't do much testing in this course but we hope that you'll be inspired to make testing part of your Angular development life.

 ## Install npm packages